nx-lr/protea/readme.md

 #### Format Directives

-3nity provides an extensive string formatting mini-language for converting, transforming, transl(iter)ating and serialising strings.
-Its syntax derives from Command Prompt.
+3nity provide an extensive string formatting mini-language for converting, transforming, transliterating and serialising objects in strings, with a syntax derived from Command Prompt.

 They are composed of the following parts: